Warning: Your session is about to expire due to inactivity.

 Here are a few postcard design guidelines to follow to ensure you create a direct mail postcard that generates a successful outcome:

-Determining your goals and defining your audience is crucial to your postcard design.
-For instance, if you’re looking to drive traffic to your website, you need a design that intrigues your specific audience to visit your website while also providing clear and easy to follow steps on getting to your website.
+Suppose you're looking to drive traffic to your website.
+In that case, you need a design that intrigues your specific audience to visit your website while providing clear and easy-to-follow steps on getting there.

-Use a Direct Mail Postcard Template
+Use a Direct Mail Postcard Design Template

 Direct Mail Postcard Templates

-Our direct mail postcard templates include:
+These direct mail postcard templates include:

-• Correct size and orientation for your postcard design
+• Correct size and orientation

-• Customizable packaged InDesign postcard design samples
+• Customizable InDesign files for easy postcard designing

 Keep it Simple